 By participating in one of our many initiatives, you will enhance your leadership skills as well as become an active citizen driving real change.

-The MUSVP Programme provides an opportunity for you to use your skills to volunteer in and lead social change programmes.
+The programme provides an opportunity for you to use your skills to volunteer in and lead social change programmes.
 You will be able to join in with a variety of student-led programmes, including the ones listed below.
-IIE MSA is always open to new ideas to engage further with the communities around us, you can contact email@example.com for further information or assistance.

 Every Saturday, Grade 4-6 pupils from surrounding primary schools visit our campus for Maths and Literacy tutoring.
 Sixty-seven IIE MSA students volunteered as tutors in 2018, giving these scholars individual attention that allows them to develop a mentoring relationship and track each pupil’s development.